jgyy/fcc-scrape/placeholder.md

 ---
-id: 587d824d367417b2b2512c54
+id: 587d824b367417b2b2512c4a
-title: Use Regular Expressions to Test a String
+title: Use the Double Equals to Assert Equality
 challengeType: 2
-forumTopicId: 301608
+forumTopicId: 301609
-dashedName: use-regular-expressions-to-test-a-string
+dashedName: use-the-double-equals-to-assert-equality
 ---

 # --description--

 As a reminder, this project is being built upon the following starter project on [Repl.it](https://repl.it/github/freeCodeCamp/boilerplate-mochachai), or cloned from [GitHub](https://github.com/freeCodeCamp/boilerplate-mochachai/).

-`match()` asserts that the actual value matches the second argument regular expression.
+`equal()` compares objects using `==`.

 # --instructions--

-Within `tests/1_unit-tests.js` under the test labelled `#15` in the `Strings` suite, change each `assert` to either `assert.match` or `assert.notMatch` to make the test pass (should evaluate to `true`).
+Within `tests/1_unit-tests.js` under the test labelled `#5` in the `Equality` suite, change each `assert` to either `assert.equal` or `assert.notEqual` to make the test pass (should evaluate to `true`).
 Do not alter the arguments passed to the asserts.

 # --hints--